Undergraduate Honors Concentration

 - MCB 492: Senior Thesis (may be applied towards graduation with distinction);

-- Study Abroad in MCB-approved discipline-specific programs only:
+- Study Abroad in MCB-approved discipline-specific programs only;

 During the open application period, a link to the on-line application can be found here.
 It is recommended that you prepare and save the information in a separate document and cut and paste in the application form for submission.
 If you make a mistake, you may re-submit a new application.
 Only the last application submitted will be read.
 The required essays are a critical component of your application assessment.
 Please take the time to construct thoughtful answers that provide some insight into your personality and character.
 Applicants who have not met this criterion may not be selected for an interview.

 Letter of Recommendation